omec-project/gnbsim/docs/data.md

-Gnbsim can generate and send user data packets (ICMP echo request) and process downlink user data (ICMP echo response) over the established data plane path (N3 Tunnel).
+Gnbsim can generate and send user data packets (ICMP echo request) and process downlink user data (ICMP echo response) over the established user plane path (GTP Tunnel).
 Configure number of data packets to be sent.
 Configure AS (Application Server) address.
 This is used to send data packets.